Yoga for Pain Care Australia exists to help people with persistent pain live healthy, meaningful lives.

 Research shows yoga and relaxation can improve health outcomes for a range of pain conditions, but there is a big gap between research, and what happens in practice.
 We believe our work is helping to bridge that gap, so people have more choice in the care they receive to reduce or manage their symptoms, and more opportunity to get back to work, participate in their community, and live healthy, meaningful lives.

-Specially taught yoga provides a local, affordable alternative to pain clinics and hospitals.
+Specially taught yoga provides a local, affordable compliment to pain clinics and hospitals.
+It also offers a natural transition from tertiary care to community.
 When taught appropriately, yoga can reduce symptoms of pain, build confidence and provide physical activity, meditation and self-care.

 Group yoga programs can help those who have become socially isolated due to pain to rebuild connection with their community, and contribute by supporting others going through the same thing.